SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/standardlib.md

 see _comppack_ in _demos_ for a good example.

 ### plrle & plrle_noalpha
-This is a standard decoder for gfxcon's compressed tritmap format. (uses SBTGA plotter mode (mode 30)) the latter module name lacks color-key transparency support but is marginally faster when decoding...
+This is a standard decoder for gfxcon's compressed tritmap format. (uses SBTGA plotter mode (mode 30, 31)) the latter module name lacks color-key transparency support but is marginally faster when decoding...

 see _tritmap_ in _demos_ for a good example.

+### binrle
+This is a standard decoder for gfxcon's 2-color compressed tritmap format. (uses SBTGA plotter mode (mode 30, 31)) more space-efficient than PLRLE, at a severe cost in image colorspace.

+see _`binrle_test`_ in _demos_ for a good example.

 ### gettriads
 A VERY simple module containing a subroutine that extracts the three triads in a nonet, and places them in 3